marytts/marytts-wiki/VoiceImportToolsTutorial-(draft).md

 **Dependent Tools:**
 - Praat - For pitch marks.
 On Ubuntu-like systems, install the praat package.
 Otherwise, download [Praat](http://www.fon.hum.uva.nl/praat)
 - Edinburgh Speech Tools – For MFCCs and Wagon (CART).
 On Ubuntu-like systems, install the speech-tools package.
-Otherwise, download and install manually [Speech Tools](http://www.cstr.ed.ac.uk/projects/speech_tools/)
+Otherwise, download and install manually [Speech Tools](http://www.cstr.ed.ac.uk/projects/speech_tools/).
+The path for this tool can be provided with the general settings:

-- EHMM – For Automatic Labeling, EHMM is available in $MARYBASE/lib/external/ehmm.tar.gz, or with Festvox version 2.1 or newer:  http://festvox.org/download.html
+    db.estDir  : /path/to/Festival/speech_tools/

+- EHMM – For Automatic Labeling, EHMM is available in $MARYBASE/lib/external/ehmm.tar.gz, or with Festvox version 2.1 or newer:  http://festvox.org/download.html.
 Once the EHMM binaries have been built, the path to the EHMM bin directory must be provided to MARY.
-Currently, the easiest way to do this is by running the check_install_external_programs.sh script in     $MARY_BASE/lib/external/ with the -check argument, which generates a file called externalBinaries.config.
-This file must provide the path to the EHMM bin directory.
-Alternatively, create this file and (replacing /path/to/ehmm/bin with the correct path to the EHMM bin directory) insert the line:
+The path for this tool can be provided on the EHMM component settings:

-    external.ehmmPath /path/to/ehmm/bin
+        EHMMLabeler.ehmmDir  : /path/to/ehmm/

 ## Voice Import Components:

 <center>![VoiceImport Tools GUI](http://mary.opendfki.de/raw-attachment/wiki/VoiceImportToolsTutorial/VIC1.jpg)</center>